TO THE SHAREHOLDERS OF GRASIM INDUSTRIES LIMITED

 i) in the preparation of the annual accounts, the applicable accounting standards havebeen followed along with proper explanation relating to material departures;

-ii) the accounting policies selected have been applied consistently, and judgements andestimates are made that are reasonable and prudent so as to give a true and fair view ofthe state of affairs of your Company as at the end of the financial year and of the profitor loss of your Company for that period;
+ii) the accounting policies selected have been applied consistently and judgements, andestimates are made that are reasonable and prudent so as to give a true and fair view ofthe state of affairs of your Company as at the end of the financial year and of the profitof your Company for that period;

 iv) the annual accounts have been prepared on a going concern basis.